 Scientists have been searching for extraterrestrial radio signals for well over 60 years.
 Many of these have been carried out using single observatories which limits the ability to identify signals from the haze of terrestrial interference on Earth.
 Much of the effort has focused on frequencies above 1 GHz because the single-dish telescopes employed operate at these frequencies.

-Now, a new collaboration led by Trinity College Dublin, with the Breakthrough Listen team and Onsala Space Observatory in Sweden, is perfecting a multi-site, multi-telescope technique that allows them to at much lower frequencies of 110–190 MHz.
+Now, a new collaboration led by Trinity College Dublin, with the Breakthrough Listen team and Onsala Space Observatory in Sweden, is perfecting a multi-site, multi-telescope technique that allows them to search at much lower frequencies of 110–190 MHz.

 To read more, click here.